-For the purposes of determining the regulatory capital and the capital adequacy ratio, the Bank's core (basic) capital as of 31 December 2018 includes the paid-in share capital, while supplementary capital comprises subordinated liabilities.
-Deductions from capital are losses from prior years, loss for the current year, intangible assets and the amount of required reserves for estimated losses on the balance sheet assets and off-balance sheet items of the Bank.
+For the purposes of determining the regulatory capital and the capital adequacy ratio, the Bank's core (basic) capital at the reporting date 31 December 2020 includes the paid-in share capital, while supplementary capital comprises subordinated liabilities.
+Deductions from capital are accumulated losses, loss for year, intangible assets and gross amount of receivables from a debtor - physical body (other than a farmer) originated from consumer, cash or other loans recorded on accounts 102, 107 and 108 where the debt before the loan was approved was higher than the percentage determined in accordance with the decision governing the classification of the bank's balance sheet assets and off-balance sheet items, or this percentage will be higher due to the loan approval, this deduction being applied regardless of whether after the loan approval the borrower's credit level has become lower than that percentage.